 The Ballarat International Foto Biennale Martin Kantor Portrait Prize is both an exhibition and award for a photographic artwork of a significant Australian.
 This must be a portrait of a living individual distinguished in art, letters, science, sports or politics.
 There is a simple three-step process to enter:

+Aaron Bradbrook is the Associate Curator at the Ballarat International Foto Biennale, Victoria.
+He has held various roles at the Peggy Guggenheim Collection, Italy; the Perth Institute of Contemporary Arts, Western Australia; and Alcaston Art Gallery, Melbourne.
 Trained in photography and journalism he gained his MA in International Development Studies at the University of Melbourne with research concerning human rights, gender and the political economy.
-He has received numerous academic scholarships to study internationally including; Arizona State University, USA; Pathshala South Asian Media Institute, Bangladesh and Universitas of Indonesia, Jakarta.
-The forthcoming Ballarat International Foto Biennale, Australia 23 August – 20 October 2019.
+He has received numerous academic scholarships to study internationally at Arizona State University, USA; Pathshala South Asian Media Institute, Bangladesh; and Universitas of Indonesia, Jakarta.
+In 2019 he was named the Australia Council Venice Biennale Emerging Arts Professional for the State of Victoria.
+He is currently working towards the 8th Ballarat International Foto Biennale which will run from 23 August to 20 October 2019.

 Max Delany is the Artistic Director and Chief Executive Officer at Australian Centre for Contemporary Art.
 He was formerly Senior Curator, Contemporary Art, at the National Gallery of Victoria, Melbourne (2012–2016), and Director, Monash University Museum of Art (2004–2012), where he oversaw the development of MUMA’s award-winning architectural premises on the Caulfield campus.